-Howard Sapers, the Correctional Investigator, has written that program shortages are so severe they have become a threat to public safety: "Too many offenders spend their time in prison without getting the corrective programs they need ...
-The result is ongoing violence and despair on the inside and increased risk of individuals reoffending once released."(45)
+Howard Sapers, the Correctional Investigator, has written that program shortages are so severe they have become a threat to public safety: "[T]oo many offenders spend their time in prison without getting the corrective programs they need. ...
+The result is ongoing violence and despair on the inside and increased risk of individuals reoffending once released."

-Some of those opposed to Bill C-42 say that a "one-size-fits-all" approach to sentencing is neither just nor sensible.
-In addition, an offender on a conditional sentence is no more likely to reoffend than someone who has served his or her time in jail.(46) On the contrary, studies have found that offenders who serve their sentences without prison have a much better chance of rehabilitation and reintegration into society.
-Furthermore, conditional sentences are cost-effective.
+Some of those opposed to Bill C-42 said that a "one-size-fits-all" approach to sentencing is neither just nor sensible.
+They added that an offender on a conditional sentence is no more likely to reoffend than someone who has served his or her time in jail.
+They said that, on the contrary, studies have found that offenders who serve their sentences without prison have a much better chance of rehabilitation and reintegration into society.
+Furthermore, according to these commentators, conditional sentences are cost-effective.
 The cost of imprisoning one person for one year has been estimated by a recent commentator at more than \$70,000.
-At that rate, every 15 people given a conditional sentence instead of a year in jail save Canadian taxpayers more than \$1 million.(47)
+At that rate, every 15 people given a conditional sentence instead of a year in jail save Canadian taxpayers more than \$1 million.